Scouting in Wisconsin: Order of the Arrow

 The Kanwa tho Lodge #636 is the Order of the Arrow lodge for Three Harbors Council.
 It was founded on January 6, 2013, through the consolidation of Mascoutens Lodge #8 and Mikano Lodge #231.
 The name and totem were chosen by the youth of the new lodge on the morning of July 8, 2012.
 Kanwa tho Lodge's totem is a panther, and "Kanwa tho" translates to "panther band".

 Voyageurs Area Council

 The Ashland Council was formed in 1918.
 It disbanded in 1920.
 Headquartered in Hermantown, Minnesota, Voyageurs Area Council serves Scouts in Minnesota, Wisconsin, and Michigan.
 Its Order of the Arrow Lodge is Ka'niss Ma'ingan Lodge #196.
+The Voyageurs Area Council closed in 2025, with the Wisconsin sections of the former council now being overseen by the Chippewa Valley Council.

 Girl Scouts of the USA

 There are three Girl Scout councils serving Washington.

 There are four councils of the Girl Scouts of the USA headquartered in Wisconsin.
 Additionally, two adjacent councils in Minnesota serve portions of Wisconsin.